Essential Tulum Packing List

 Clothing & Shoes

-Tulum’s beautiful beaches, intriguing Mayan ruins, and abundance of compelling outdoor adventures mean you’ll probably spend a ton of time in and out of the water during your Tulum trip.
+Tulum’s beautiful beaches, intriguing Mayan ruins, and abundance of compelling outdoor activities and things to do in Tulum mean you’ll probably spend a ton of time in and out of the water during your trip.

 In the evenings, you’ll likely want to hit up some nice restaurants, chill at a beach bar, or catch some live music at a bar in Tulum pueblo.
 Make sure you pack some cute outfits for these occasions– sun dresses are an easy way to go.